middlebury/styleguide/_editorial/a.md

 Middlebury College
 Middlebury, VT 05753
 ```
 - When listing a classroom or office, the name of the building comes first, followed by the room number.
+If the words Room or Suite are added, add a comma.
+(It's preferable to add Room or Suite if the project is one going to an audience unfamiliar with the campus.)

-  `Axinn Center 248; Davis Family Library 225C`
+  `Axinn Center 248; Davis Family Library 225C; Mahaney Center for the Arts, Room 221`

-**ADA Office, Americans with Disabilities Act Office**
+**ADA Office**; Americans with Disabilities Act Office

+**adjectives, compound** (add a hyphen when before a noun) see compound nouns and adjectives

+`This is a half-time position.` `That's an open-ended question.`

 **Admissions Office**